Brainvibe/Milestone1/README.md

 - **Different payment methods** - In order to reach to a wider range of customers.

-- **Social feed** - Real-time updates, from business social accounts
+- **Social feed** - Real-time updates, from business social accounts and engagement with the potential customers.

 ## Technologies Used
 + **Visual Studio Code** - IDE used for this project.
 [Visual Studio Code Website](https://code.visualstudio.com/)